lamehost/sqlalchemy-boilerplate/README.md

         print(row)
 ```

-# Or as regular classes:
+# Or as regular class:
 ```
 database = AsyncBoilerplate(
     url="sqlite://",